-One of the beautiful things about fall is how the forest changes from day to day.
-It’s a fantastic time to be on the trails – falling leaves open up new vistas, delicate frost appears in the morning, only to disappear with the rising sun.
-Wildlife is on the move – as you hike you’ll encounter deer on the move and see flocks of geese passing by overhead.
-The season passes quickly.
+One of the beautiful things about fall in northern Wiscosnin is how the forest changes from day to day.
+It’s a fantastic time to be on the trails—falling leaves open up new Northwoods vistas, delicate frost appears in the morning, only to disappear with the rising sun.
+Wildlife is on the move—as you hike through Oneida County, you’ll encounter deer on the move and see flocks of geese passing overhead.
 Enjoy the last weeks on the hiking trails before the winter fun begins.

 Here are some great places to enjoy a hike in Oneida County.

 The Bearskin State Trail, built on the bed of an old railroad, is popular with bikers, but also a nice place for hikers who are looking for flat, even terrain.
 Hikers aren’t required to obtain a trial pass.